-In 1977, Bert Lance, director of the Office of Management and Budget under President Jimmy Carter, urged the federal government to operate using a simple motto: “.”
+In 1977, Bert Lance, director of the Office of Management and Budget under President Jimmy Carter, urged the federal government to operate using a simple motto: “If it ain’t broke, don’t fix it.”
 Lance explained, “That’s the trouble with government: Fixing things that aren’t broken and not fixing things that are broken.”

 The Affordable Care Act (ACA), also known as Obamacare, could well be one of those things.

 In the first two months of 2017, the 115th Congress has oscillated between plans to “repeal and delay,” “repeal and replace,” and simply “repair” the ACA.
 No matter the name, any plan to reform the health care law should heed Lance’s advice: protect the parts of the law that are working and focus on the aspects in need of repair.